QiWang23/code_practice/SQL_SAS_Folder/README.md

 # Welcome!
-This is code for SQL by using SAS.
+This folder is dedicated to SQL implementation in SAS.